-There are a number of open days and applicant visit days throughout the year which will give you the opportunity to view the different types of accommodation that Bath Spa University offers.
-We regularly post photos of our rooms in albums on our Facebook page and on our Instagram account.
+There are a number of open days and applicant visit days throughout the year, which will give you the opportunity to view the different types of accommodation that Bath Spa University offers.
+You can see a mixture of images and videos of our halls on each of our accommodation pages as well.

 You can also find 360° images of our rooms by browsing the albums we have for each location.
 We add new images regularly, so please check back for more.

 The vast majority of our accommodation is prioritised for incoming first year undergraduate students, so postgraduate students are not able to apply for accommodation in our halls in the first instance.